 - When and only if the child is ready, you can connect the feelings in play to situations that happened in real life to encourage self-reflection.

-- Highly recommended is Dr. Gordon Neufeld’s Making Sense of Play course or DVD set which talks about play in neurotypical children from a developmental perspective, but is so essential to play in all children.
+- Highly recommended is Dr. Gordon Neufeld’s courses on play which talk about play in children from a developmental perspective and why play is so essential in all children.

 Child’s play has islands of ideas but child is not able to join the ideas together